peppelg/TGUserbot/docs/en/Settings.md

 The file of the settings will be created automatically at the first run.

-The settings file name is: `settings.json`
+The settings file name is: `settings.php`

+`$settings` is an array with TGUserbot settings

 | Setting | Description | Value | Linux | Windows | Web |
 | ------------ | ----------- | ------ | ----- | ------- | --- |